 The quality of the green tea you can get varies greatly, however.

 I would recommend that you try to buy Japanese green tea.
-One of the reasons for this is they’ve shown that it is less contaminated, so it will be healthier for you to drink long term.
+One of the reasons for this is they’ve shown that it is less contaminated, so it will be healthier for you to drink in the long term.

 When it comes to the type of green tea, you could either choose Sencha green tea or Matcha green tea.